provegard/binaryplist/README.md

 License
 -------

-*binplist* is licensed under the 3-clause BSD license.
+*binaryplist* is licensed under the 3-clause BSD license.
 See the LICENSE file for the full license text.